Zeplin-co/Zeplin-co/README.md

 - 👋 Hi, I’m @Zeplin-co
 - 👀 I’m interested in ...
-AI Engineerin
+AI Engineering
 - 🌱 I’m currently learning ...
 Basic Python
 - 💞️ I’m looking to collaborate on ...
 Learn about coding
 - 📫 How to reach me ...
 Instagram @khaarul.jk